coderifous/working_set/README.md

 z      - fold search results to just show files

 Todo:
-* Switch to file sockets that live in the CWD so multiple instances can run at the same time.
 * Add support for searching straight from working_set using "/" key.
 * Add support for setting search argument prefix as working_set command argument. e.g. --prefix="--ignore=tmp,vendor"